JesseVarGar/CMPS-3240-Hello-ARM/README.md

 .global _start
 ```

-This is a directive that indicates the following code is associated with the function `_start`.
+This is a directive that indicates the following code is associated with the subroutine `_start`.
 It will be useful for `gdb` later on.
 This next line:

 ```arm
 _start:
 ```

 This is the first line that is not a directive.
 Yet, it is not an instruction.
 It is a label.
 It indicates the line that follows should be associated with the identifier `_start`.
 By default, `_start` is the start of the program.
 When executing a program, the processor has a reserved register that indicates which instruction to execute.
 This is called the *program counter*, and it is initialized to `_start`.
 Now consider this line:

 ```arm
 mov x1, #7